dncrht/dncrht.github.io/_posts/2016-09-09-make-it-work-make-it-pretty.md

 - short classes and methods
 - DRY
 - single responsibility principle
-- avoid object mutation: treat instance vars as immutable properties, pass values to methods that return values
+- avoid object mutation: treat instance vars as immutable properties, constants set at instantiation.
+Pass values to methods that return values.
+You wouldn't [mutate globals](http://softwareengineering.stackexchange.com/a/148154), would you?
+Think of thread safety too.
 - avoid early optimization: don't optimize unless you know there's a problem.
 Measure first.
 The tradeoff when optimizing is always code clarity.

 Let's highlight these two priorities: